96boards-akebi96/Documentation/android/build-aosp.md

 Now you have AOSP images under ~/aosp/tftpboot/

 ## Install AOSP to Akebi96

-Here, we will explain how to install AOSP image via TFTP.
-Of course there are several other ways to do it, but using TFTP will be a solid way to do that (but take a long time to transfer the image).

-To install the image, you may need the latest U-Boot on the board since it supports writing Android Sparse Image to eMMC.
+Here is the instruction to install AOSP image via TFTP.
+You can also install AOSP image using a USB flash drive if you have it.
+In that case, see Akebi96-tools [Akebi96 USB Recovery Script](https://github.com/96boards-akebi96/akebi96-tools/tree/master/usbflash) for details.

 ### Start TFTPD
 Install TFTPD and start it.
 This is Ubuntu based system example.